-Among our many solutions, you can use codeREADr to monitor the security and safety of your campus.
-Administrators can confirm patrols have been performed on schedule, monitor their routes and schedules, and issue reports to management and law enforcement officials in states of emergency.
+Among our many solutions, you can monitor the security and safety of your campus.
+For instance, administrators can confirm patrols have performed on schedule.
+Also, they can monitor their routes and schedules.
+Lastly, they canissue reports to management and law enforcement officials in states of emergency.

-Perhaps most important, they can enforce good safety procedures.
-Guards scan a barcode label or NFC tag at every door, gate and lock to report the status in real-time.
-In this way, there are records used to highlight problem areas and to use for reporting purposes.
+Most importantly, they can enforce good safety procedures.
+Guards scan a barcode label or NFC tag at every door, gate, and lock to report the status in real-time.
+In this way, they can use records to highlight problem areas and report.
 Note: ‘Asset’ refers to doors, gates, locks, etc.

 Capturing Asset IDs: Scan barcodes, tap NFC tags, text/voice entry and search database

-Assets most often need to be labeled with a barcode (low cost) or an NFC tag (somewhat expensive, plus not all smartphones are NFC enabled yet).
+Generally, you need to label the assets with a barcode (low cost) or an NFC tag.
+It is important to note that NFC tag is somewhat expensive, and not all smartphones have it.
 Alternatively, you could simply label each asset with a human-readable number for text/voice-entry.
-If you are using a validation database, you could use the apps Look-Up feature to search for the asset in the database – whether for hard-to-label assets or for all assets.
-It’s remarkably fast and accurate even when searching for the first few characters of the ID.
+If you are using a validation database, you could use the app’s Look-Up feature to search for the asset.
+Notabl,y you can use it for either hard-to-label assets or for all assets.
+Remarkably, it’s fast and accurate even when searching for the first few characters of the ID.

 However, to minimize error, using a barcode is ideal.
-For record-only services you’ll need to tag each asset with a QR code embedded with a number and or (ideally) a name (e.g., Fire Exit – Stairwell #3).
+For record-only services, you’ll need to tag each asset with a QR code embedded with a number and/or a name.
+For example, your asset should clearly indicate that it is for the fire exit – stairwell #3.
 You can easily print QR labels using low-cost programs, such as iBarcoder for PC and MAC.
-You can also generate them with codeREADr on the Databases page.
+Also, you can generate them with codeREADr on the Databases page.

-Alternatively you could use the barcode already on the asset or label it with another barcode type.
+Alternatively, you could use the barcode already on the asset or label it with another barcode type.
 With a validation service this is no problem because you would have already associated the asset ID (barcode value) to the asset name (response text) – see importing a CSV file.
-However, with a record-only service you have to associate the asset IDs with the asset name when you do your reporting.
-Unless you are familiar with Excel or other database programs, that might be a lot of work – hence the reason to use QR codes with a human-readable text for record-only services.
+However, with a record-only service, you have to associate the asset IDs with the asset name.
+Furthermore, unless you are familiar with Excel or other database programs, that might be a lot of work.
+Therefore, you should use QR codes with a human-readable text for record-only services.